-Applicants lacking one of the criteria above will still be invited to submit an application for early admission.
+Qualified applicants, or applicants lacking one of the criteria above will be invited to submit a supplemental application for direct admission.
 Please note that each high school course is considered a separate requirement.
 Applicants are urged to meet all minimum requirements.
-All early admission candidates are expected to complete high school course content requirements prior to enrollment at lowa.
+All Direct Admission candidates are expected to complete high school course content requirements prior to enrollment at lowa.